secretstartups/handbook/finance/sox-internal-controls/procure-to-pay/index.html.md

 - STEP 6:

-  The Gitlab signed contract PDF is uploaded to HelloSign, and sent to the vendor for signature.
+  The GitLab signed contract PDF is uploaded to HelloSign, and sent to the vendor for signature.
   The contract signed by both parties is then uploaded to ContractWorks.

   Purchase Orders are used for purchases over $100,000 USD, or with an annual spend of over $100,000 USD.If an invoice is received that is at or above $100K and there is no PO, the invoice will not be paid until a PO is created which could cause delays to the vendor's receipt of payment.